- What is a pandemic?

 The infection period for the virus will vary from person to person.
 Mild symptoms in an otherwise healthy individual may resolve over just a few days.
 Similar to influenza, for an individual with other ongoing health issues, such as a respiratory condition, recovery may take weeks and in severe cases could be potentially fatal.

 How is COVID-19 diagnosed?

 Infection with COVID-19 is diagnosed by finding evidence of the virus in respiratory samples such as swabs from the back of the nose and throat or fluid from the lungs.
 Samples for testing can be taken directly by GPs or at a range of private pathology sites across the state that are suitable for collection of COVID-19, or at public hospitals across NSW.

 How is it prevented?

-- Clean your hands with soap and water for 20 seconds, or an alcohol-based hand rub.
+- Clean your hands with soap and water for 20 seconds, or use an alcohol-based hand rub/sanitiser.

-- Cover your nose and mouth when coughing and sneezing with tissue or a flexed elbow
+- Cover your nose and mouth with a tissue when coughing and sneezing or use your elbow, not your hands

 Is there a cure or vaccine?